niplav/site/considerations_on_cryonics.md

 	constant <!--TODO: link the charts from the cryonics wiki entry)-->, so this is a reasonable assumption.
-6. The cryonicist will know when LEV has occurred, and will cancel their subscription to cryonics starting from that year.
+6. The cryonicist will know when LEV has occurred, and will cancel their membership starting from that year.

 The implementation is quite straightforward: